MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-hub.md

 - **Edit** the enrichment configuration.
 - **Run** the enrichment to update customer profiles with the latest data.
 - **Deactivate** an existing enrichment to stop it from refreshing automatically with every scheduled refresh.
 Data from the last successful refresh will continue to be available. **Activate** an inactive enrichment to restart automatic refreshing with every scheduled refresh.
-- **Delete** an enrichment.
+- **Delete** the enrichment.

-You can run or deactivate multiple enrichments at once by selecting them in the list.
-View and edit options aren't available as bulk action and only work for one enrichment at a time.
+Run or deactivate multiple enrichments at once by selecting them in the list.
+View and edit options aren't available as bulk action.
+They only work for one enrichment at a time.

 ## Enrichments and connections